top of page

 Hello

-I am a somatic psychologist and educator specializing in the embodied experience of autism.
+I am a Certified Level 3 IFS practitioner and educator specializing in the embodied experience of autism.
+I'm also an autistic.
 I hold a Masters Degree in Embodiment Studies.
 My thesis research is the foundation for a book I am writing with Martha Sweezy, to be published by New Harbinger in 2025.
-I am a doctoral student in the Somatic Psychology Ph.D. program at the California Institute of Integral Studies.
-In addition to my academic work, I am a Certified Level 3 Internal Family Systems Practitioner.
+I am a doctoral student in the Somatic Psychology Ph.D. program at the California Institute of Integral Studies, studying autistic umwelt, or, what it's like to be an autistic.
 I work with all neurologies but particularly enjoy working with my fellow autistics.

 Meet Magnus